akarsh-enciphers/beta-Threads/content/pending.md

 Things to complete before launching the website are:

-1. Remove the hardcoded email in the application which is abhinav@enciphers.com to test@test.com and the password for this email will be "123".
+1. Remove the hardcoded email in the application which is abhinav@enciphers.com to admin@threads.test (done).

-2. Remove AWS access keys and secret from code.
+2. Remove AWS access keys and secret from code.(done)

 3. MongoDB Injection not working properly.